antarctica/packer-vm-templates/README.md

 ### Packer

-Note: Please refer to the [packer documentation](http://www.packer.io/docs) for an introduction to what packer is and its terminology.
+Please refer to the [packer documentation](http://www.packer.io/docs) for an introduction to what packer is and its terminology.

+These experiments use the latest version and follow published best practice wherever possible.

 ### Requirements

 On your local machine:

 * [VirtualBox](http://www.virtualbox.org)[1] + [Vagrant](http://www.vagrantup.com)[2] installed
-* A *Mac/Linux* terminal, Windows is currently not supported.
+* A *Mac/Linux* terminal with a `SSH` client.
+Windows is currently not supported.

-[1] The virtual box builder is the only builder currently supported, others may be added soon [2] The vagrant box provider is the only provider currently supported, others may be added soon
+[1] VirtualBox is the only builder currently supported, others may be added soon.
+[2] Vagrant is the only provider currently supported, others may be added soon.

 ## Getting started